Taylor Swift & Joe Alwyn Hold Hands While Strolling Through Paris

 Photos obtained and published by People Magazine reveal the couple holding hands while strolling through Beaubourg after enjoying a romantic breakfast together at Café de Flore.

 The duo appeared to be keeping things casual and low-key as they both sported baseball caps and a pair of sunglasses.
-Joe donned a plain white t-shirt with baggy blue jeans and a pair of brown work-style boots.
+Joe donned a plain white T-shirt with baggy blue jeans and a pair of brown work-style boots.
 Swift rocked a long sleeve white shirt that was tie-dyed from the bosom down in dark blue, yellow, and maroon.
 The 29-year-old singing sensation paired the colorful shirt with form-flattering black skinny jeans and flat shoes.

 In one of the photos, Swift had a water bottle in one hand while her other hand was entwined with Alwyn’s.
 The duo both had messenger bags hanging over their shoulders and across their torsos.
 Joe also had a jacket tossed over his shoulder.

-Swift had her blonde locks pulled back into a ponytail as both she and Joe tucked most of their hair under their baseball caps.
+Swift had her blond locks pulled back into a ponytail as both she and Joe tucked most of their hair under their baseball caps.

-As those who follow the adorable couple know, photographs of the duo enjoying any type of date is a bit of a rare occurrence as they are notorious about keeping the details of their relationship private.
+As those who follow the adorable couple know, photographs of the duo enjoying any type of date is a bit of a rare occurrence, as they are notorious about keeping the details of their relationship private.

 Taylor Swift goes casual in tie-dye as she steps out in Paris with beau Joe Alwyn https://t.co/O0oUMRbTZu